harshthegoose/Bellabeat-Case-Study/README.md

-### 12. To find out Average sedentary time per user.
+### 12. To find out the Average sedentary time per user.